nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1a1.
 System shows list of contacts with the same name and asks user to choose one by index.
 1a2.
 User chooses a contact by index.
 1a3.
 System shows the list of loans linked to the chosen contact.
 Use case ends.

+#### Use case: UC5 - Clear a loan from contact

+#### MSS

+1. User <u>views all loans linked to the contact (UC4)</u>.
+2. User issues `clear` command with the name of contact and the index of loan to be cleared.
+3. System clears the loan from the contact.
+4. System shows the contact and the loan that was cleared successfully in the status message.
+   Use case ends.

+#### Extensions

+1a.
+Index is invalid (e.g. negative, zero, or larger than the list size) 1a1.
+System shows an error message that the index is invalid.
+Use case ends.

+#### Use case: UC6 - Mark a loan as returned

+#### MSS

+1. User <u>views all loans linked to the contact (UC4)</u>.
+2. User marks a loan as returned specifying contact name and loan index.
+3. System marks the loan as returned.
+4. System shows the contact and the loan that was marked as returned successfully in the status message.
+   Use case ends.

+#### Extensions

+1a.
+Index is invalid (e.g. negative, zero, or larger than the list size)
+1a1.
+System shows an error message that the index is invalid.
+Use case ends.

 ### Non-Functional Requirements